Would you know if your dog had worms?

 Garlic can boost the immune system and help fight worms and giardia.

-In fact, a recent scientific study found garlic to be just as effective as the toxic chemical veterinary dewormer, Ivermectin.
-(Ayaz et al, Recent Pat Antiinfect Drug Discov.
-2008 Jun).
+In fact, research shows that garlic to be just as effective as the toxic chemical dewormer, Ivermectin.

 Garlic helps rid the stomach wall of mucus and makes it less hospitable for worms.
-It also contains an amino acid called allicin, which is effective against roundworms and hookworms.
+It also contains an amino acid called allicin.
+Allicin is effective against roundworms and hookworms.

-Peel and chop the garlic and allow it to sit at room temperature for a minimum of 15 minutes, which allows the allicin to be released.
+Peel and chop the garlic and allow it to sit at room temperature for at least 15 minutes.
+This allows the allicin to be released.